andompesta/ppo2/andompesta_rl_ppo2.md

 <!-- Walkthrough a small example of using your model.
 Ideally, less than 25 lines of code -->

 ### Model Description
-In reinforcement learning, policy optimization refer to a set of models that directly optimise the policy's parameters.
+In reinforcement learning, policy optimization refer to the set of models that directly optimise the policy's parameters.
 In this implementation we use the same latent state representation to compute the actions (trough a policy_head) and to estimate the value function (value_head).

 To compute the action given an observation of the environment, we need to specify the action distributions.
 The default distribution is a Categorical suited for discrete action spaces.